ninabarzh/broomstick/content/posts/A-love-letter-to-bureaucratic-hell.md

 We end up refining the details while missing the entire forest, let alone the raccoon hiding in the undergrowth.
 Anything that can’t be measured becomes irrelevant.
 People who "see the whole" are dismissed as dreamers.
 Or worse — unqualified.

 And when in doubt?
 Replace skill with tokens and procedures.
 Certificates are shiny.
 Experience?
 Meh.
-So real experts are phased out in favour of “experts” who’ve mastered the handbook but never faced the real world.
+So real experts are phased out in favour of “experts” who’ve mastered the handbook and never faced the real world.

 Skills?
 Standardised.
 Algorithmic.
 Regulable.
 Applied evenly, like bland icing on a very confused cake.